-Each of the classes are denominated in USD, except for Classes AC, NC and IC which are denominated in Canadian Dollars ("CDN") and IJ which is denominated in Jamaican Dollars ("JMC").
+Each of the classes are denominated in USD, except for Classes AC and NC which are denominated in Canadian Dollars ("CDN").

-For the classes of shares denominated in currencies other than the functional currency of the Company, the Net Asset Values are calculated by converting the USD Net Asset Value per Share to the CDN or JMC equivalent using the then current rate of exchange.
+For the classes of shares denominated in currencies other than the functional currency of the Company, the Net Asset Values are calculated by converting the USD Net Asset Value per Share to the CDN equivalent using the current rate of exchange.